poissonconsulting/shinybisonpic/inst/helpfiles/upload.md

 #### Upload Data Help

-Get data into the app by filling out the template and uploading the file.
+Get raw data into the app by filling out the template and uploading the file.
 The uploaded data will be run through a series of checks before it will be accepted by the app.

 ##### Process